Skip to main content

 Europe

-Labour shortages across Europe are on the rise, while youth unemployment remains significantly higher than the overall population.
+Labour shortages are increasing across Europe, while youth unemployment remains significantly higher compared to the general population.

-At Mentor to Impact, we view collaboration between businesses and educational institutions as key to upskilling and reskilling the workforce, ensuring the necessary transformation in the labour market for the green transition.
-That is why we are building comprehensive partnerships across countries to increase competencies and promote a just transition.
+At Mentor to Impact, we view collaboration between businesses and educational institutions as the key to upskilling and reskilling the workforce, ensuring the necessary transformation of the labour market to support the shift from a fossil-based society to one powered by renewable energy.

 Global

-We are building partnerships with a focus on upskilling and educating the workforce in areas such as renewable energy, waste management, water, and agriculture.
-Our aim is to accelerate the global green transition, while creating empowerment and sustainable opportunities for the workforce of the future.
+We build partnerships to upskill and train the workforce in renewable energy, waste management, water, and agriculture.
+Our goal is to accelerate the global transition to energy resilience while empowering the workforce of the future.

 Latest News

-New Report: Workforce and Population Strategies for the Green Transition
+New Report: Workforce & Population Strategies for the Transition to Renewable Energy Systems – Pathways and Initiatives